Shottskirk

 Shottskirk, more commonly known as Kirk O'Shotts Parish Church, or affectionately "The M8 Church", is a local parish church located in Salsburgh, North Lanarkshire, Scotland, and serves the village of Salsburgh, the town of Shotts and the hamlets in between.
+The last dedicated minister for this church was Rev. Sheila Spence who retired in 2000.

 About the church

 The church is still operational and is a category B listed building.
 It can be seen from the nearby M8 motorway and is often illuminated at night.
 The graveyard contains stones from as early as 1624.
 The nearby Fortissat area contains the remains of the Fortissat Stone, a Covenanter gathering place.
 Shotts itself contains several Covenanter monuments as does nearby Harthill and Allanton.

 Kirk O' Shotts, or the more affectionate title "The M8 Church" for its location on a hillock alongside the busy M8 motorway between Glasgow and Edinburgh, was formerly a Catholic place of worship under the name Saint Catherine's Chapel.

 Close to 550 years ago Bothwell and Shotts formed one parish which stretched from the Clyde to Linlithgowshire, and from the North to the South Calder.
 In this large area there were four places of worship, one of which was situated in the middle Bothwellmuir at “a desert place called Bertram-Shotts”.
 Bertram de Shotts was reputed to be a giant who lived in the area and terrorised travellers on the Glasgow/Edinburgh road.
 A reward was offered for his capture - dead or alive - which was claimed by William Muirhead who lay in wait for Bertram when the latter came to his favourite drinking place, a spring of water on the hillside above Shottsburn.
 He hamstrung him and, as the giant lay laughing up at him, he cut off his head with the words, “Will ye laugh-up yet?”

 It was on Bertram's plot of land that St. Catherine's Chapel was built in 1450.
 It was dedicated to “the blessed Virgin and Catherine of Sienna”.

 Many have wondered what connection St. Catherine could possibly have with the area.
 In 1457 the parish of Shotts was detached from Bothwell barony and the eastern half was given to Lord Hamilton, who re-founded and probably rededicated the chapel, also founding a hospital at the same place for the reception of the poor, which he endowed with some lands from Kinneal.
 His foundation was confirmed by a Bull of Pope Sixtus IV, on 30 April 1476 – St. Catherine's Feast Day.
 This may be the reason for the name.